-We know the product listing ads or Google shopping ads don’t display product descriptions on their ads.
-But, that doesn’t lessen the importance of product description.
-The product description is visible on the free listings products.
+We know that product listing ads or Google shopping ads don’t display product descriptions on their ads.
+But that doesn’t lessen the importance of product description.
+The product description is visible on the free listings of products.

 Here are some essential tips for writing a perfect product description –

 - Be unique and natural

 - Optimize the description for search engine